What is transference?

 I know . . . easier said then done.

-This 3-Part Series will hopefully help you give you a head start on discovering what transference is from a neuro-developmental perspective.
+This 4-Part Series will hopefully help you give you a head start on discovering what transference is from a neuro-developmental perspective.

 *Note, I didn't use the term "mental illness".
 In my clinical experience most issues I've seen are the result of adaptive learning by the brain—at the time.
 To right the wrong's of the past, it is therefore a case of providing the brain with new healthy experiences it can learn from.
 (Note that not all "issues" are psychological in nature; some are organic, but fewer than most people realize.)

-In this article we'll explore . . .
+In the rest of this article we'll explore . . .

 Common misspellings: transferance, transferrence, transferrance, transferece.

-Here's one way of understanding it . . .
+Here's one way of understanding transference . . .

 Imagine if your best friend of many years has started acting as if you're just like her domineering father.
 Suddenly, conversations have a habit of going sideways.
 She explodes from 0 to 60 in a nanosecond and usually on a tangent that's completely off centre from where you started.
 It's mind boggling.